WebStroom/node-cubelets/test/README.md

 client
 ------
-- tests accessibility of high level objects like the client and construction
+- tests accessibility of high level objects like client, connection, and construction

 construction
 ------------
-- todo
+- tests functionality of the construction object

 flash
 -----
+- tests external memory module
+- tests reading the full memory table
-- tests
+- tests writing data to memory slots
+- tests flashing hex files from a memory slot to a block